MdShamimIslam/music-player-with-slider-block/readme.txt

 License:			GPLv3 or later
 License URI:		http://www.gnu.org/licenses/gpl-3.0.html

 Add a dynamic music player to your WordPress site with an interactive slider.
-Customize audio playback and enhance user experience with seamless control and integration.
-Perfect for showcasing playlists, tracks, and audio content within posts and pages.

 == Description ==